Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_backend_address_pools"></a> [backend\_address\_pools](#input\_backend\_address\_pools)

-Description:   An optional list of objects that creates one or more backend pools
+Description:   A list of objects that creates one or more backend pools
   Each object has 1 parameter:

   - `name`: (Optional) The name of the backend address pool to create